As UK firms launch a four-day week trial, we look at the benefits of working less, from strengthening families to improving equality

 Spain is leading the charge.
 Its government is trialling the idea with firms interested in changing things up.
 “With the four-day work week, we’re launching into the real debate of our times,” said Iñigo Errejón of the leftwing Más País party, which proposed the idea.
 “It’s an idea whose time has come.”

-Scotland has also pledged a trial, while some forward-thinking corporations have launched their own pilots.
-Unilever, a multinational consumer goods company, has been trialling the concept with employees in New Zealand.
+Scotland has also pledged a trial, while some corporations have launched their own pilots.
+Unilever, a multinational consumer goods company, among them.

 Working fewer hours doesn’t necessarily equate to a reduction in productivity.
 In fact, according to a 2017 trial of a six-hour working day in Sweden, the opposite is true.
 Despite failing to convince everyone, those behind the Swedish trial claimed that its benefits outweighed the costs.